angelapesina/C-/1****PROYECTO****/README.md

 ## Project summary:

-This project is a system of a restaurant, where you can buy what is on the menu and then generate a ticket, you will choose if you want to eat on the restaurant or pick delivery and then the program will help the employee to process the payment.
+This project is a system of a restaurant, where you can buy what is on the menu and then generate a ticket, you will choose if you want to eat on the restaurant or pick house delivery and then the program will help the employee to process the payment.

 ------------
 ## Structure: